awawa-dev/HyperHDR/README.md

 - Add timeout for the anti-flickering filter :new:
 - Panel for easy video resolution & refresh mode selection in the grabber section :new:
 - Support for QT6 :new:
-- Lower CPU usage when automatic signal detection triggers 'nosignal' :new:
+- Lower CPU usage when automatic signal detection triggers 'no-signal' :new:
 - Fixed power saving issue in macOS version :new:
+- Audio visualization effects (Windows, macOS and Linux)
 - Support for YUV, MJPEG, RGB24, I420, NV12 and XRGB encoding
 - Overall (_'Quarter of frame'_ in the USB grabber section) and per an instance (_'Sparse processing'_ in the _Processing_ tab) options to control quality/performance balance.
 - Hardware brightness, contrast, saturation, hue control for USB grabbers (Windows and Linux)